WhyDRS/Database/README.md

    git checkout main
    ```

-3. Open the `index.html` file in your browser or use a local server
+3a.
+Open the `index.html` file in your browser or use a local server

+3b.
+Use the opensource webtool https://github.com/htmlpreview/htmlpreview.github.com to access the html.
+Access https://htmlpreview.github.io/ and paste the html to review in your browser.

 ## 🔮 Future Plans